DezziDez/Potentulus/src/site/notes/Hit Points and Stamina.md

 Using the help action on a dying character removes 1 stack of dying from the character.

 Finishing a dying character requires another character to attack the dying character.
-If the dying characters stamina is reduced to 0 and would have delt damage to the dying character, the number of stacks of dying on the dying character are doubled.
+If the dying characters stamina is reduced to 0 and would have dealt damage to the dying character, the number of stacks of dying on the dying character are doubled.

 ##### 0 and Out
 After a character has gained enough stacks of dying the character will be made unconscious due to a lack of stamina.
 The dying character must now make Vitality+Will ability checks at the end of their turn against the number of stacks of dying to remain alive.